 Title IX of the Education Amendments of 1972 prohibits discrimination based on sex in educational institutions funded by federal money.
 Students and employees of educational institutions benefit from different rights granted to them by Title IX.
 Students are protected from denials involving participating in sporting programs, harassment, or reducing grades in courses.
 Unfortunately, there are cases where innocent persons are wrongly accused of violating Title IX.
 If you find yourself the recipient of a letter indicating that you have been accused of a Title IX violation, consider visiting with an experienced criminal defense attorney to ensure you understand all of your legal options.

 Understanding The Title IX Investigation Process

 There are certain rights that you are entitled to throughout a Title IX investigation process.
-Kara, Hoopis Manosh, Attorney and Counselor at Law, is a criminal defense attorney who will defend your Title IX complaint will take you through the entire process, protecting those rights for you.
+Manosh Payette, LLC is a criminal defense attorney law firm that will defend your Title IX complaint and take you through the entire process, protecting those rights for you.

 The Title IX investigation process begins once a Title IX complaint is filed.
 At this point, the investigation is officially opened, and notice will be provided to all parties.

 At the beginning of the investigation, a person must be provided with written notice of the allegations made against them.
 Working with an experienced attorney can give you the benefit of understanding what types of evidence to gather, and which witnesses to interview in order to build your case.

 The educational institution is legally required by law to provide all evidence collected during the investigation for your review.
 This evidence must be provided to you in order for you to have an opportunity to fully analyze, examine and respond to the allegations appropriately.
 A criminal defense attorney can utilize private investigators to collect additional evidence that will help clear your name.